Onumba.com –– A group of well-scrubbed, high-flying church flag bearers wanted to usher in the New Year and a new Nigeria destined to flourish.

 How about that?

-So, what precisely would fasting accomplish?
+Nice try, but what precisely would fasting accomplish?
 In short, that suggestion is as hollow and absurd as the prosperity gospel they preach.
 It is a load of nugatory codswallop from a coterie of pretentious charlatans who, like their fraternal brothers on the political track, are in the business of fleecing folks.

-To say that Nigerians of both indigenous and imposed faiths pray and fast too much is a monumental understatement.
+To opine that Nigerians of both indigenous and imposed faiths pray and fast too much is a monumental understatement.
 Some would easily misconstrue this observation as the ranting of a loopy unbeliever.
 But that would be a profound departure from the truth.
 Please understand me.
 No one is opposed to fasting in a broader context.
 However, we cannot pray and fast our way out of this avalanche of woes in a country endowed with a rich buffet of resources.

 So, given the urgency and complexity of Nigeria’s socio-economic conundrum and extreme impoverishment of the citizens, it would be utterly asinine and straight up irresponsible to believe that fasting is what’s needed to usher in competent leaders to steer Nigeria out of this deepening turbulence.
 That’s what elections do, for heaven’s sake.
 Where on God’s green earth, for crying out loud, has fasting been the linchpin to spur socio-economic development?